ejfattouch/arduino_roku_remote/laptop_test_code/README.md

 ### `rokuIPDiscovery.cpp`
 This file contains handles tasks related to querying the network and finding the IP address of a roku device)

+### `rokuSendCommand.cpp`
+This file provides a class `RokuCommandHandler` which handles sending commands as http POST requests to emulate button presses on a Roku Remote